floragunncom/search-guard-docs/concepts.md

 ## Action groups

 The action model of Elasticsearch, and thus the permission model of Search Guard, allows for very fine grained settings.
-This can lead to long lists of permission settings, that you need to repeat for several roles.
+This can lead to long lists of permission settings that you need to repeat for several roles.

 You can use **action groups** in order to save you from repeating permission definitions.
 An action group is an **alias for a set of permissions**.
 Action groups can also be **nested**.

-If you define one or more action groups, you can use the name of the action group in the permission settings.
+If you define action groups, you can use the name of the action groups in the permission settings configuration.

 For example, the following snippet shows two action groups, where the `SUGGEST` action group is referenced by the `SEARCH` action group: